egodevrjm/plot_scribe/README.md

 3. Groq generates a short story based on the title
 4. Groq splits the short story up logically into however many 'shots' the user defined and creates a description, image prompt and motion prompt for each shot
 5. User can generate an image using the fal ai Flux API for each shot individually or all shots as a whole, with descriptive prompts for consistency.
-.... below here is functionality I'm still working on ....
 6. User can then send the image and motion prompt to the Luma AI Dream Machine API to generate a video for each shot.
-7. User can export shots individually or stitched together.
+7. User can export shots individually

-Ideas for expansion:
+## TO DO
+8. Export of clips stitched together.
+9. Improved UI for re-ordering shots, sending it back to Groq API to re-write based on position.
-Integration of an AI music API such as Suno and ElevenLabs for voice over and SFX.
-Could even integrate Hedra API for lip-sync.
+10. Integration of an AI music API such as Suno
+11. Integration of ElevenLabs for voice over and SFX
+12. Could even integrate Hedra API for lip-sync
+13.

 Will be making it open source and available on GitHub once steps 1-7 are functional.
 So far its been about 18 hours from concept to step 5.